ShawnaEHartley/Oh-The-Places-We-Go/README.md

 <div>
 In ‘Oh!
 The Places We Go,’ users will be able to:
 	<ul>
-		<li>Modal for about the page/data source and basic instructions on how to navigate</li>
-		<li>Top banner with name, and general navigation buttons, also a re-pop-up of bullet 1</li>
-		<li>Timeline with multi-check option to filter all visuals to a year or range</li>
 		<li>Side bar that updates with country selection with total ## data output</li>
+		<li>Year selector dropdown for side bar statistics</li>
-		<li>Map – Interactive colors (red for decreasing, green for increasing by country shading)</li>
+		<li>Map – Interactive colors (red/brown for decreasing, green for increasing by country shading)</li>
-		<li>Map – Zoomable</li>
 		<li>Map - Factor selectors (radio buttons for the 3 factors in this phase)</li>
-		<li>Bar Graph showing total population metrics for all countries</li>
-		<li>Upon click on either the map or bar graph all visuals update to select only that country information</li>
+		<li>Upon clicking the country on the map all visuals update to select only that country information</li>
 	</ul>
 </div>
 </section>